-One of the great benefits to hiring professional movers is that you never have to worry about your rental truck breaking down.
+One of the great benefits of hiring professional movers is that you never have to worry about your rental truck breaking down.
 Obviously, the truck the movers are using can break down, but you will not have to deal with it.
 You won’t be the one pulled over on the side of the road in the hot summer or frigid winter temperatures.
 They will likely have the truck towed and transfer everything to a different truck.
 If you are planning a self-move, have you considered what you will do if your truck breaks down?
 Will the moving company bring you another truck?
 If yes, who will help you transfer everything inside?
 Do you have the truck towed?
 If so, what happens to your belongings?

 Choose a Rental Company Wisely